IIIF/api/source/presentation/4.0/index.md

 ## Use Case 4: Movie with subtitles

 This example is a Manifest with one Canvas that represents the temporal extent of the movie (the Canvas `duration`) and its aspect ratio (given by the `width` and `height` of the Canvas).
-The example demonstrates the use of a `Choice` annotation body to give two alternative versions of the movie, the `timeMode` property ..., and `placeholderContainer` that provides a poster image to show in place of the video file before the user initiates playback.
+The example demonstrates the use of a `Choice` annotation body to give two alternative versions of the movie, indicated by their `label` and `fileSize` properties as well as `height` and `width`.
+Subtitles are provided by an annotation that links to a VTT file.
+The motivation of this annotation is `supplementing` and the `provides` property of this annotation indicates what accessibility feature it provides, in this case the term `subtitles`.
+The `timeMode` property in this case is redundant as `trim` is the default value.
+The Canvas has a `placeholderContainer` that provides a poster image to show in place of the video file before the user initiates playback.

 ```json
 {